-It doesn’t get much cuter than babies in costumes, and you’ve only got a few Halloweens to dress up that sweet baby of yours in the costume of your choice before super heroes and princesses are the only option.
-Mickey Mouse, baby Bob Ross, or my personal favorite… a wind up doll all are adorable choices.
+It doesn’t get much cuter than babies in costumes!
+You’ve only got a few Halloweens to dress up that sweet baby of yours in the costume of your choice before super heroes and princesses are all they care about!
+Mickey Mouse, baby Bob Ross, unicorn or my personal favorite… a wind up doll are all adorable options.
 Most of these cute baby costumes start with a onesie and are super simple to throw together.

 Funny Baby Costumes